 Carbohydrate is our body’s preferred source of fuel for cycling.
 We can store, in the form of glycogen in our liver and muscles, enough fuel for approx 90 mins of exercise.
 Anything beyond that means we need to be sure to take on board extra carbohydrate at regular intervals to avoid the dreaded cycling bonk.

 When our body runs out of energy our cycling essentially grinds to a halt, or at least a very slow wobble!
 If you are training for a long cycling event such as a race, sportive or Audax it is really important that you practice different fuelling strategies during your training.

 Not only does this help fix your strategy in your mind and make it familiar, it can help train your body and digestive system to better absorb carbohydrate.

-Including your fuelling strategy into your training means you'll also develop and support your needs for managing weight-loss, endurance capability and power.
+Including your nutrition and fuelling strategy into your training means you'll also develop and support your needs for managing weight-loss, endurance capability and power.
 Depending on the intensity of your ride, your aim is between 30g - 60g of carbohydrate per hour and up to 90g if part of the carbohydrate is being supplied by a mix of glucose and fructose (the sugar from fruit).